 Whether you are looking for a rewarding career opportunity, a holiday with a difference, a change from big city pressures or a great place to raise a family - we encourage you to take time with family and friends to experience what the Ruapehu District has to offer.

-In July 2015 Council along with regional iwi, industry, local and central government welcomed the release of the Manawatu-Wanganui Regional Growth Study.
+In July 2015 Council along with iwi, industry, local and central government welcomed the release of the Manawatu-Wanganui Regional Growth Study.

 The Study identified key growth opportunities for the region and the strategic areas that will require leadership and reform to enable these opportunities.